Learn / Guides / CRO glossary

-A split test distributes website traffic between two different versions of a webpage—the original (A) and a variation (B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversion rate and opportunities for business growth.
+A split test distributes website traffic between two different versions of a webpage—the original or baseline (version A) and a variation (version B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversion rate and opportunities for business growth.

 The term ‘split testing’ is often used interchangeably with A/B testing.
 The difference is simply one of emphasis:

-Like A/B testing, split testing can evaluate small changes to a single website element (such as a different image, header, call to action, etc.) or be run between two completely different styles of design and web content.
+Like A/B testing, split testing can evaluate small changes to a single website element (such as a different image, header, call to action, button color, signup form, etc.) or be run between two completely different styles of design and web content.

 All available users will be split into groups (without their knowledge) and half of them will see the original version (the control) while the other half will see a new version (the variation).
 Split tests are typically conducted on landing pages or product pages (if you’re an ecommerce company), though you can split test any page on your website.
 Once the test has reached a statistically significant sample size, the design and optimization team will investigate differences in behavior and declare a winner (or an inconclusive test result if no measurable differences are obtained).

-Like A/B testing, split testing ensures that decisions aren’t made by gut feel or guesswork.
+Like A/B testing, split or multivariate testing ensures that decisions aren’t made by gut feel or guesswork.

 Without split testing, companies often make changes based on so-called ‘best practices’ or based on the Highest Paid Person’s Opinion (HiPPO).
 But best practices can kill conversions because, by definition, they’re based on what worked in the past for others (as in they still can't guarantee that something that worked elsewhere will work for your business).
 And of course, the highest-paid person’s opinion can be just as flawed as anyone else’s.

 Even the most experienced marketers, designers, and copywriters can be wrong when trying to figure out what users will respond to.
 Split testing lets the users decide, and can prevent a conversion optimization team from going down a dead end.